nicolashuberIT/flight-analyzer/README.md

 ### Basic Usage

-The main entry point of this application are the `main.py` and `main.ipynb` files.
-Both the Python file and the Jupyter Notebook output the same result - you can chose the file format that fits you best.
-If you'd like to visualize data or run a specific analysis check out the `/src/executors/` directory, which contains a collection of Jupyter Notebooks.
-Please find listed below some instructions and examples for the Notebooks in `src/executors/`, the `main` scripts and and some guidenines for preprocessing.
+The main entry points of this application are the `main.py` and `main.ipynb` files.
+Both the Python file and the Jupyter Notebook output the same result - you can chose the script that fits you best.
+If you'd like to visualize data or run a specific analysis check out the `src/executors/` directory, which contains a collection of Jupyter Notebooks.
+Please find listed below some instructions for the Notebooks in `src/executors/`, the `main` scripts and and some guidenines for preprocessing.

 #### Preprocessing flight data